MarkReddy87/Battleships/README.md

 * The player is then asked to input their name and upon entering valid data they are wished good luck in the battle against the computer.
 * The computer generates a 5 x 5 square board.
 * A ship is randomly placed and hidden within the board
-* The user is then prompted to guess a row and a colum to try and sink the ship.
+* The user is then prompted to guess a row then a colum to try and sink the ship.
-* Once valid coordinates are entered the user is told if its a miss or a hit.
+* Once valid coordinates are entered the user is told if have missed or a hit the battleship.
-* If the user missed the board is printed again, updated with the guessed coordinates replacing the "#" with a "@"
+* If the user missed, the board is printed again, updated with the guessed coordinates replacing the "#" with a "@"
 * If its a hit the user is congratulated on their win and the program ends.
-* The computer will then take a turn and the board is updated accordingly also.
+* After a miss the computer will then take a turn and the board is updated accordingly also.
-* The game will then continues until there is a hit form the user or the computer.
+* The game will continue until there is a hit form the user or the computer.
 * The game will also end if the amount or turns exceeds 5 and the user is encouraged to play again.
 * Included in the code is input validation / exception handling.
 User can only use integers when guessing, the guesses must be within the bounds of the playing board and the user cannot make the same guess twice.
 If any of these actions are executed an on screen warning explains that the user loses a turn and is asked to guess again until there is no more guesses.